signijalv52/xfce4-panel-alsa-plugin/README.md

 - panel must be placed on bottom only
 - program read volume level from FRONT_LEFT channel only
 - program set volume level in 2 channels FRONT_LEFT and FRONT_RIGHT only
+## tuning
+you can playing with global variables CARD, CONTROL_NAME for using your alsa options and SLIDER_HEIGHT, SLIDER_WIDTH for slider window size